Joint Image Compression and Denoising via Latent-Space Scalability: Experimental Results

 \subsection{Network Training}

 The proposed multi-task model is trained from scratch using the randomly cropped $256 \times 256$ patches from the CLIC dataset~\cite{clic_dataset}.
 The noisy images are obtained using additive white Gaussian noise (AWGN) with three noise levels $\sigma = \{15,25,50\}$, clipping the resulting values to [0,~255] and quantizing the clipped values to mimic how noisy images are stored in practice.
 The batch size is set to 16.
 Training is ran for 300 epochs using the Adam optimizer with initial learning rate of $1\times 10^{-4}$.
 The learning rate is reduced by factor of $0.5$ when the training loss plateaus.
 We trained 6 different models by changing the value of $\lambda$ in \eqref{eq:RD_loss}.
 The list of different values for $\lambda$ is shown in Table~\ref{tbl:m14_lambda_values}.
-For all the models we used $w=0.05$ in \eqref{eq:distortion_term}.
+For all the models we used $w=0.05$ in \eqref{eq:distortion_term}. {We trained the model for the first rate point (lowest $\lambda$) from scratch.
+However, for the remaining rate points we fine-tune the model starting from the previous rate point's weights}

 We trained models under two different settings.
 In the first setting, a given model is trained for each noise level.
 For this case, the number of enhancement channels $C-i$ is chosen according to the strength of the noise.
 For stronger noise, we allocate more channels to the enhancement layer, so that it can capture enough information to reconstruct the noise.
 The number of enhancement channels is reduced as the noise gets weaker.
 Specifically, the number of enhancement channels is empirically set to 32, 12, and 2 for $\sigma=50$, $\sigma=25$, and $\sigma=15$, respectively.
 The second training setting is to train a single model with different noise levels $\sigma \in \{50,25,15\}$ simultaneously, and use the final trained model to perform denoising for all noise levels.
 This is beneficial when the noise level information is not given.
 In this model, we used 180 base channels and 12 enhancement channels. $\sigma$ at each training iteration is uniformly chosen from $\{50,25,15\}$.